pyOpenSci/software-peer-review/how-to/editor-in-chief-guide.md

 are done, it's time to assign an editor.

-Use the [editorial dashboard](https://www.pyopensci.org/metrics/peer-review/editorial-dashboard.html) to check which editors are currently available.
+Use the [editorial dashboard](https://www.pyopensci.org/metrics/peer-review/editorial-dashboard.html) to check which editors are currently available and what domains those editors are familiar with.

 Once you’ve selected an editor: